Rita Angus: Art

 In the early 1950s Angus spent some time travelling around New Zealand.
 One of her trips was to Central Otago, where she painted her well-known piece Central Otago.
 In 1955 Angus moved to Wellington and from this time her landscapes focused on Wellington and the Hawke's Bay which she visited regularly.
 Boats, Island Bay is one such iconic Wellington painting.
 She painted a large number of portraits, including "Head of a Maori Boy" (1938) and "Portrait (Betty Curnow)" (1942).
 She was able to capture the personality of her subjects, moving beyond a mere representation of their form.
 Angus also painted 55 self-portraits, particularly during her later years when she became afflicted with increasingly serious bouts of narcissistic disorder.

 In 1958, she won a New Zealand Art Societies' Fellowship and travelled to London to study at the Chelsea School of Art and the Institute of Contemporary Arts.
 She also visited Scotland and Europe and studied modern and traditional European art.
 Angus devoted much of 1960 to the painting of a mural at Napier Girls' High School which can now be seen at the front of the school hall.
 The mural was commissioned to commemorate the girls who died in the 1931 Hawke's Bay earthquake.

-Four of Angus's paintings were featured on a set of postange stamps issued by New Zealand Post in 1983 to mark the 75th anniversary of the artist's birth.
+Four of Angus's paintings were featured on a set of postage stamps issued by New Zealand Post in 1983 to mark the 75th anniversary of the artist's birth.